 What is an example of metadata?

-An example of metadata includes information such as the author, date created, date modified, and file size.
-This data provides essential context for understanding the file’s origin and changes.
+A metadata analysis example includes examining information such as the file’s author, creation date, last modified date, and file size.
+This data provides essential context for understanding a file’s origin, tracking changes, and identifying potentially suspicious or unauthorized activity.

 What do metadata analysts do?